 After you take the exam, the Interstate Reporting Service, www.amftrb.org, will send your scores to the Board office.
 If you pass, you will receive your license.
 If you fail, the Board office will notify you of your score.

-Additional Requirements for Applications by Reciprocity
+Requirements for Reciprocity Applicants

 IF you have…